top of page

 Executive Summary

-Quantum computing is advancing rapidly but the software layer is fundamentally incomplete.
+Quantum computing is advancing rapidly, but the software layer is fundamentally incomplete.
+Today, developers face several challenges:

 • SDKs masquerading as languages